-Common pests in New Zealand gardens: aphids, carrot rust fly larvae, codling moth caterpillar, cutworms, leafroller caterpillar, mealybugs, scale insects, slugs and snails, spider mites, thrips, white butterfly and diamondback moth caterpillar and whitefly.
+Common pests in New Zealand gardens: aphids, carrot rust fly larvae, codling moth caterpillars, cutworms, leafroller caterpillars, mealybugs, scale insects, slugs and snails, spider mites, thrips, white butterfly and diamondback moth caterpillars and whitefly.

 Contact our team of experts to examine your tree’s health if you have any concerns or questions.

-The most common soil issues in residential properties are a lack of nutrients, acidity and soil compaction.
+Residential properties' most common soil issues are a lack of nutrients, acidity and soil compaction.

-Soil compaction directly impacts air and water flow in the soil, essential for a plant’s root growth.
-Check your soil for these common signs of compaction: hard soil, standing water, water runoff, poor plant growth and development of the surface crust.
+Soil compaction directly impacts air and water flow in the soil, which is essential for a plant’s root growth.
+Check your soil for these common signs of compaction: hard ground, standing water, water runoff, poor plant growth and development of the surface crust.